Erica Hill: NBC News

 NBC announced on November 1, 2012, that starting November 3, 2012, Hill would join Weekend Today as co-anchor and would serve as an NBC News national correspondent.
 NBC News president Steve Capus said, "Erica's extraordinary track record as a journalist has proven that she can cover everything from hard news to pop culture with ease and professionalism.
 She's a fantastic addition to Weekend Today and I'm delighted to welcome her to NBC News."
 On April 3, 2016, Hill announced she was leaving the Weekend Today show in order to spend more time with family, but continue daily news reporting on MSNBC and NBC Nightly News.

 Return to CNN and HLN

 On June 6, 2016, Hill was announced as rejoining HLN as the anchor of a daytime news program, and additionally contribute to CNN.
-Her daily new program, "On the Story with Erica Hill", premiered in October 2016.
+Her daily new program, On the Story with Erica Hill, premiered in October 2016.

 Back to CNN

 On April 19, 2018, it was announced that Erica Hill would return to CNN as lead fill-in anchor and national correspondent.
-She will leave her HLN show On The Story which originated from New York City.
+She left her HLN show On the Story which originated from New York City.
 Former Weekend Express anchor Lynn Smith was named as host in March 2019.